intelligent-machine-learning/glake/README.md

 ## Roadmap
 We are planning and working on a few interesting featues listed as below.
 Any questions, suggestions and participations are welcomed.
 - **LLM KV cache** : tackle LLM inference KV cache fragmentation in a unifed and efficient way (a little different from vLLM)
-- **cache-prefetch**: optimize offloading and prefetching in fine-tuning and inference (i.e., atop DeepSpeed)
+- **cache-prefetch**: optimize offloading & prefetching in fine-tuning and inference (i.e., atop DeepSpeed, may deep into L2 cache)
 - **tiering**: manage and optimize memory allocations and data moving across cards/nodes and various memory types
-- **data deduplication**: keep single unique content copy in fine-grained block across model instances and processes in inference or serveless
+- **data deduplication**: keep single unique content copy in fine-grained block across model instances and processes in inference or serverless
 - **memory debugging**: enable more efficient and friendly GPU memory debugging in case of overflow, segmentfault etc
 - **more accelerators**: okey, we'll (have to) need more choices
+- **more scenarios**: such as GNN、GraphDB etc

 ## Community
 WeChat: TBD